Adding Markers (Delimited Text Files)

 This section describes how to add markers using delimited text files to your Persephone database with the add command (see Add).
-The steps below show how to use the add command with the control file (see Control Files) "add_Bdistachyon_Bd3-1xBd21.ini" to load markers (see the table below) for Brachypodium distachyon.
+The steps below show how to use the add command with the control file with instructions (see Control Files) to load the markers.

 In general Persephone terms, a marker is a named location on a map.
 It can be just a single position or an interval.
 Markers should have at least one name which is considered a primary name, the other aliases are optional.
 Each name has a name type, it helps to distinguish different naming systems.